sparkedhost/images/README.md

 [^eol]: The software inside this image (Java, Node.js, Python...) is considered end of life, meaning official support from the developers has now ended and it's recommended to update.

-[^1]: Java 18 was released on March 22nd, 2022.
+[^java18]: Java 18 was released on March 22nd, 2022.
 Following their support lifecycle, support for this version ended on September 20th of the same year.
 Everyone using this image for Minecraft: Java Edition should consider downgrading to Java 17 as it's the most recent Long Term Support (LTS) release.

-[^2]: MCAntiMalware is an anti-malware software for Minecraft servers that detects over 900 malicious plugins.
+[^antimalware]: MCAntiMalware is an anti-malware software for Minecraft servers that detects over 900 malicious plugins.
 This image automatically downloads the latest release, runs a single scan against the working directory (/home/container/, where the server files are located) and exits.
 [Read more about this anti-malware here](https://github.com/OpticFusion1/MCAntiMalware).